 🥘 How to make it in a crockpot

-This vegan Thai red curry is a great dish to make in a crockpot.
+This red Thai curry is a great dish to make in a crockpot.
 It can slow cook all day, allowing the spices to absorb through the sauce.
 It's perfect for those days when everyone is eating at different times, or you just want to get it ready ahead of time.
 Your red curry sauce can just be warm in the crockpot waiting to be served over rice or noodles.

-- Add the veggies of choice, a can of coconut milk, water (plus an additional 1/2 cup water or broth), red curry paste, salt, and pineapple (optional) to your crockpot.
+- Add the veggies of your choice, a can of coconut milk, water (plus an additional 1/2 cup water or broth), red curry paste, salt, and pineapple (optional) to your crockpot.

 - Stir well, cover, and turn to low for about 3 hours.